FAQ

 What type of training methods are used?

-What modes of training is available?
+What modes of training are available?

 What is games-based concept training?